overviewer/Minecraft-Overviewer/README.rst

     the last.
 This can add up fast, zoom level 10 has over a million tiles.
     Tiles with no content will not be rendered, but they still take a small amount of time to process.

+    !There is a basic python script (scripts/maphardlimit.py) which will force a hard limit on the size of the map, replacing outlier chunks with air.
+    DO NOT RUN without first opening up and understanding it, it has no user interface, it is quick and dirty.
+    It requires nbt.py from twoolie (http://github.com/twoolie/NBT)

 -d, --delete
     This option changes the mode of execution.
 No tiles are rendered, and